-- In 2018 Swedbank began buying carbon offsets, mainly for air travel, and signed the Science Based Target Initiative, pledging that the bank’s future climate goals will align with the Paris Agreement.
+- In 2018 Swedbank began buying carbon offsets and signed the Science Based Target Initiative, pledging that the bank’s future climate goals will align with the Paris Agreement.

 - Swedbank has announced its support for the TCFD recommendations, a concrete tool to increase awareness of climate-related risks and opportunities in a time of uncertainty.